xzcodes/xzcodes.github.io/content/posts/paper_review_swin_transformer.md

 ![complexities](/media/paper_review_swin_transformer/complexities.png)

-Moreover, there is an idea about transferring shifted window partioning strategy to the next MSA block to create additional connections across windows.<br>
+Moreover, there is an idea about transferring shifted window partitioning strategy to the next MSA block to create additional connections across windows.<br>
 Computation of Swin Transformer blocks: